matsengrp/gctree/README.md

 The under-the-hood functionality of the `gctree` package might be useful for some users trying to go beyond the scons pipelines.
 For example mapping colors to tree image nodes can be achieved with the `--colormap` argument.
 Colors can be useful for visualizing other cell/genotype properties on the tree.

 ## FUNCTIONALITY UNDER DEVELOPMENT

-### arguments for both inference and simulation programs

-`--dnaml`    include results for maximum likelihood tree inference using `dnaml` from the PHYLIP package

-`--nogctree` do not perform gctree inference

 ### arguments for non-neutral simulation